 - However, it doesn’t get too cold, even in the winter.
 Despite the fact that it’s located super close to Canada, Seattle is protected from blizzards and cold weather due to its proximity to the ocean.
 You’ll want a lightweight jacket, but we recommend leaving your parka at home.

 - People tend to bike or walk rather than driving.
 Unsurprisingly, Seattle has the most bikers in any major US city.
 Needless to say, don’t worry about getting a rental car here – getting around is fairly straightforward.
 You’ll still find ride sharing apps like Uber and Lyft as well as public transportation, but it’s a pretty walkable city and you’ll want to take advantage of that, especially if it’s nice out.
+With the abundance of cheap things to do in Seattle, you can really keep your budget low if you opt for walking or biking during your trip!

 Getting In & Around Seattle